 Gurobi can be used in WSL2.
 You have two options outlined below to get set up with your Gurobi license.

-The easiest options are to connect to a floating license server (How do I check the availability of floating license tokens?) or to use our Web License Service.
+The easiest options is to connect to a floating token server or to use our Web License Service.
 Since Gurobi 10.0, you can also use WLS licenses running in WSL2.

 To use a machine-bound individual license (e.g. free academic license), please follow these instructions:

 The Windows Subsystem for Linux, specifically version 2, does not have a persistent network address.
 This means that a new MAC address will be assigned to the network adapter after every reboot of the Windows host machine.
 Gurobi uses these network adapters to identify the machine and validate the license, so a simple reboot of the machine may render the license invalid.